The 33 Best Things to Do in Acadia National Park

 29. Go Stargazing, Acadia National Park

-Sky in the night full of stars above the mountain surrounded by trees during the night you can see when star gazing, one of the things do near Acadia National Park
+Sky in the night full of stars above the sea surrounded by trees during the night you can see when star gazing, one of the things do near Acadia National Park

 If you’re not sure what to do in Acadia Park at night, then this is your answer.
 On clear moonless nights, the skies above Acadia are ablaze with thousands of stars.
 The best stargazing in Acadia National Park is: